History of Cedar Knoll Restaurant

 The history of “Cedar Knoll Inn” begins with the land.
 In the 1750′s, George Washington became the sole owner of Mount Vernon plantation.
 He acquired five farms including “River Farm” which is where “Cedar Knoll Inn” is located.
 These were working farms that were well managed an cultivated.
 It was approximately 40 years before this property was passed to others in the Washington family.

-The original farmhouse that is Cedar Knoll today was constructed in the late 1800’s as a tenant farm house for the 115.34 acre plantation called Markland on the Potomac.
+The original farmhouse that is Cedar Knoll today was constructed in the early 1800’s as a tenant farm house for the 115.34 acre plantation called Markland on the Potomac.
 The property included the stately main house now known as the “Tower House” adjoining Cedar Knoll on the south), a 2 story boat house, barn and other buildings.

 In 1909 Dr. Bliss was playing cards upstairs in the boat house and lost the property in a poker game.
 He then moved across the river to Maryland and built a new home that is a close replica of the “Tower House”.